xsghetti/website/content/hyprcrux/installing-my-dots/index.md

 {{< /timelineItem >}}

 {{< timelineItem icon="xmark" header="Errors?" badge="Step Three" subheader="You're probably encountering some errors now lol" >}}
+Now we get to the fun stuff<br>

+First we're going to learn some commands.
+If you're not familair with the 'super' key, its just the windows button.
+Hit Super + T to enter a terminal.

+Now is a good time to type
+<code>hyprctl monitors</code>
+to get your monitor information so we can set your resolution.

 {{< /timelineItem >}}